Michael-py/portfolio/README.md

 in this project, the task was to model the shortfall between the energy generated by means of fossil fuels and various renewable sources, for the country of Spain.

-This problem was tackled using advanced regression machine learning technique to make predictions on the 3 hourly load shortfall to assist the government of spain identify what conditions lead to the generation of more electricity from fossil fuels than from renewable energy and at what time periods does this phenomenon occur.
+This problem was tackled using advanced regression machine learning techniques to make predictions on the 3 hourly load shortfall to assist the government of spain identify what conditions lead to the generation of more electricity from fossil fuels than from renewable energy and at what time periods does this phenomenon occur.

-The best performing model was Support Vector Regressor (SVR), a member in the family of the Support Vector Machines (SVM) with a Root Mean Square Error (RMSE) of `2829.73`
+The best-performing model was the Support Vector Regressor (SVR), a member in the family of Support Vector Machines (SVM) with a Root Mean Square Error (RMSE) of `2829.73`

 Data for this project was gotten from Kaggle.